MLH/mlh-hackathon-organizer-guide/Organizer-Timeline/4-Months-Before/Data-Protection-Regulations.md

 - When I withdraw consent
 - When I object to processing where SharkHacks can not prove a legitimate overriding interesting the processing
   - So I would not be able to object to having my check-in data collected, as SharkHacks has a key interest in using that data to determine whether or not I’m a bad actor, unless I decided that I no longer wanted to attend the event

+## Other Resources

+- https://ti.to/gdpr/ - a handy guide for conference organisers!